Family to Family Health Information Center @ Family Voices-NJ

 - Serves as a trusted resource on health care

-National Family Voices also houses the National Center for Parent-Professional Partnerships (NCFPP), which has many resources on how families and family organizations can work effectively with professionals, state agencies, and others, at the individual, program, state, and national levels.
-SPAN partners with Family Voices on the NCFPP, providing Serving on Groups “train the trainers” for family organizations and Leading by Convening: The Partnership Way trainings for state agencies, professional organizations, and family-led groups.
+National Family Voices also houses the Leadership in Family Professional Partnerships (LFPP), which has many resources on how families and family organizations can work effectively with professionals, state agencies, and others, at the individual, program, state, and national levels.
+SPAN partners with Family Voices on the LFPP, providing Serving on Groups “train the trainers” for family organizations and Leading by Convening: The Partnership Way trainings for state agencies, professional organizations, and family-led groups.
 We also provide webinars and other connections to leadership opportunities for diverse youth and young adults with special healthcare needs in collaboration with the Autistic Self-Advocacy Network and Youth MOVE.

 What is the State Affiliate Organization?